 Planned 5G rollout in US

 AT&T and Verizon aim to have their 5G rollout in US cellular services in 46 metropolitan areas across the United States from January 5, 2022, utilizing frequencies licensed by the Federal Communications Commission in 2020.
-However, in early December 2021, the Federal Aviation Administration issued an “airworthiness directive” mandating commercial and commuter planes to stop using radio altimeters when navigating in the area of 5G interference.
+However, in early December 2021, the Federal Aviation Administration issued an “airworthiness directive” mandating commercial and commuter planes to stop using radio altimeters when navigating in the area of 5G in defense interference.

 The FAA directive emphasizes the usefulness of radio altimeters, stating, “Many operators require the ability to land in low visibility conditions.”
 These operators use specifically certified equipment and flight crew training to be able to fly closer to the ground without visual reference to the runway environment.
 Such operations can only be carried out using a radio altimeter to determine actual height above the ground.
 Pilots relying on fictitious altimeter data when on final approach, which means avoiding potentially disruptive 5G networks, is something the FAA is certain will not happen.